JeffersonLab/wave/README.md

 ## Deploy
 The deploy to JLab's epicswebtest is handled automatically via the release workflow.

 At JLab this app is found at [epicsweb.jlab.org/wave](https://epicsweb.jlab.org/wave/) and internally at [epicswebtest.acc.jlab.org/wave](https://epicswebtest.acc.jlab.org/wave/).
-However, those servers are proxies for `tomcat1.acc.jlab.org` and `tomcattest1.acc.jlab.org` respectively.
+However, those servers are proxies for a clustered set of hosts `tomcat1.acc.jlab.org`, `tomcat2.acc.jlab.org` and `tomcattest1.acc.jlab.org`, `tomcattest2.acc.jlab.org` respectively.
 A deploy script is provided on each server to automate wget and deploy.
 Example:

 ```
 /opt/tomcat/cd/deploy.sh wave 1.2.3